-- The data sampling interval should be chosen according to the length of the experiment.
-The longer the experiment, the longer the sampling interval should be.
-A longer sampling interval results in more signal averaging and less noise. - During an experiment, whenever the data exceed the maximum allowed points, the data storage interval will be doubled automatically.
-Therefore, data points will not overflow for an unexpectedly long experiment. - It is possible to record external voltage signals (e.g., spectroscopic signals) simultaneously with the amperometric i-t response (minimum sampling interval may be limited).
-Use the 9-pin D-connector on the rear panel for signal input.
-Consult the User's Manual for the pin-out and signal level requirements. - When only 1 current scale is displayed during a run, the data will be automatically scaled to fit.
+- During an experiment, whenever the data exceed the maximum allowed points, the data storage interval will be doubled automatically.
+Therefore, data points will not overflow for an unexpectedly long experiment. - When only 1 current scale is displayed during a run, the data will be automatically scaled to fit.
 When 2 current scales are displayed during a run, they will be 1/100 and 1/10 of full scale.
-When 3 current scales are displayed, they will be 1/100, 1/10, and 1/1 of full scale. - E2 On will turn the 2nd electrode potential control on without current sampling.
-This is useful if the 2nd electrode is used for some kind of generator electrode.
-In order to measure current from the 2nd channel, check i2 On.
+When 3 current scales are displayed, they will be 1/100, 1/10, and 1/1 of full scale.
+2 or 3 current scales are only available for 2 data sets or fewer.

-4.2.14 Differential Pulse Amperometry Parameters dialog box
+4.2.11 Differential Pulse Amperometry dialog box